 Being diagnosed with depression can bring a mixture of emotions, relief that there is a name for what you are feeling, and depression that you have depression.
-Here at Cura we work for you to make sure that your insurance is placed with an insurer who is supportive of your health.
+For people with mental health conditions it can be hard to come to the realisation that you have a mental health condition, whilst you are in it, as symptoms can develop overtime without you even noticing it.
+We work for you to make sure that your insurance is placed with an insurer who is supportive of your health.

 Things we need to know:

-Life Insurance with depression can often be secured at standard terms if there is no recent self harm, hospital admission or psychiatric treatment.
-Depression Life Insurance can often be accepted immediately by a number of insurance providers, without the need to write to your doctors, so long as the condition is well controlled.
-If you have had significant time off work, self harm or recent psychiatric treatment then you may see the prices increased for life insurance.
+Life insurance with depression can often be secured at standard terms if there is no recent self harm, suicidal thoughts, hospital admission or psychiatric treatment.
+You will be asked if you have depression and anxiety, any other mental health conditions, your family history and your health in general.
+When you have or have had depression, life insurance can often be accepted immediately by a number of insurance companies, so long as the condition is well controlled.

-Bipolar disorder, PTSD, schizophrenia, suicide attempts and Life Insurance applications, are viewed more cautiously by insurers, and may result in your policy premiums being increased.
+Medical conditions like bipolar disorder, PTSD, schizophrenia, suicide attempts and life insurance applications, are viewed more cautiously by insurers, and may result in higher premiums.
 These mental health conditions will likely result in the insurer wishing to see a medical report from your GP, to determine the extent that the condition has affected, or currently affects, your life.
-Where your condition is viewed to be too severe your application may need to look at specialist insurers for your Life Insurance.
+Where your depression is viewed to have a significant effect on your life, your application for life insurance may need to be placed with specialist insurers.

 Our case study video of Mr B who had depression and needed Life Insurance and Income Protection, is available here.

-It is unlikely that there would be any mental health exclusions placed on critical illness cover due to depression, however if you opt for Total and Permanent Disability, it may be excluded from this part of the plan.
+It is unlikely that there would be any mental health exclusions placed on critical illness cover due to depression.
+However if you opt to include the claimable condition Total and Permanent Disability, mental health may be excluded from this specific part of the plan.

 Are you planning on a holiday?
 We work alongside a specialist travel insurance broker who can help you to find the best policy to meet your needs.
 Please visit our dedicated travel insurance page for more details, here.